caiomontenegro/course_Vue/readme.md

         setTimeout(() => {

-          // Remenber, here the datas was saved as object uName.value = 'Caio'
+          // Remember, here the datas was saved as object uName.value = 'Caio'
         })